tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 #### Miles Davis - On Trane, A Love Supreme, and Civil Rights

-Quote From His Autobiography

 I first learned the significance of what Trane was saying in A Love Supreme when I read about it in Miles Davis' autobiography.

 Image: images/Miles-The_Autobiography.jpg
 Title and Attribution: Miles, The Autobiography - cover of the book written with Quincy Troupe.
 Link: https://www.amazon.com/Miles-Autobiography-Davis/dp/0671725823

-He states it quite beautifully; I really have nothing to add to this.

 [Here is the whole thing, from pp. 285-286 of his Autobiography, written with Quincy Troupe and published in 1989.]